andergisomon/efb2073_report/content/posts/Intro/index.md

 In many industrial, commercial, and residential applications, traditional wired communications are still widely used for controlling various systems and devices, mostly to turn ON/OFF certain devices.
 Our system replaces clunky wires in exchange for modular wireless switches.

 ## Problem Statement
 Wired systems quickly become inconvenient when many devices need to be controlled.
-This scalability issue can be solved using a wireless control system, which we implemented using ESP NOW.
+This scalability issue can be solved using a wireless control system, which we implemented using ESP-NOW.

 ## Objectives